martinothamar/Mediator/README.md

 In particular, source generators in this library is used to
 * Generate code for DI registration
   * Includes polymorphic dispatch and constrained generics in pipeline steps and notification handlers.
-* Generate code for `IMediator` interface and implementation
+* Generate code for `IMediator` implementation
-  * Request/Command/Query `Send` methods are monomorphized (1 method per T), the generic `ISender.Send` methods rely on these
+  * Request/Command/Query `Send` methods are monomorphized (1 method per T), the generic `ISender.Send` methods rely on these.
+  * You can use both `IMediator` and `Mediator`, the latter allows for better performance.

 - [Mediator](#mediator)
 - [2.
 Benchmarks](#2-benchmarks)